Luk30lende/Tic-Tac-Toe/README.md

 ## 🚀 Features

 ✅ **Play Against AI** – The computer automatically makes a move after the player.
-✅ **Smart AI Moves** – The AI prioritizes winning moves, blocks the player’s winning moves, and picks a random empty spot if no better option exists.
+✅ **Smart AI Moves** – The AI prioritizes winning moves, blocks the player’s winning moves, and picks a random empty spot if no better option exists. <br>
 ✅ **Dynamic UI Updates** – The board updates in real time with player and AI moves.
 ✅ **Winner Detection** – The game highlights the winning tiles.
 ✅ **Restart Option (Coming Soon)** – A button to restart the game.